OPTIPLEX NEXUS CO2 was the perfect fit for Yellow Goat Design

 Today, 90 percent of Yellow Goat Design's customers are based in the US.

 "We do everything," explains Lesko.
 "We prefer to do our own design.
-We use our catalog of designs as a conversation point with customer to creat the kind of products they think will fir their needs."
+We use our catalog of designs as a conversation point with customer to create the kind of products they think will fit their needs."

-Article seen in September 2016 issue of SHOP Metal Technology
+Article published in the September issue of SHOP Metal Technology.